Exolaunch: History

-Around one third of Spire Global's constellation of Lemur satellites have been supported by Exolaunch since 2016.
+In total, around one third of Spire Global's constellation of Lemur satellites have been supported by Exolaunch since 2016.
 Momentus Space and Exolaunch announced a partnership in July 2017 relating to the provision of water plasma propulsion technologies for use in payload delivery.
 In August 2018, Iceye announced an agreement with Exolaunch to launch two or more satellites with synthetic-aperture radar.
-Exolaunch's largest rideshare mission to date took place in July 2019 on the Soyuz-2 launch vehicle.
+Exolaunch's second-largest rideshare mission to date took place in July 2019 on the Soyuz-2 launch vehicle.
 The mission consisted of the deployment of 28 smallsats which included 25 CubeSats ranging from 0.25U to 16U and two commercial microsatellites.
 This launch also saw the qualification of Exolaunch's microsatellite separation system, CarboNIX.
 The smallest satellite that the company has managed rideshare integration was only 2.5 cm tall.

+Partnerships with SpaceX

+As of 2025, Exolaunch has launched 400 satellites from 20 SpaceX vehicles, which includes every SpaceX Bandwagon and SpaceX Transporter rideshare flight since inception.
+Exolaunch's largest mission to date was the Transporter 14, on the SpaceX Falcon 9, in June 2025, with 27 payloads and over 1,500 kg of mass.
+In 2025, Exolaunch signed launch contracts with SpaceX, for Exolaunch’s small satellite launch capacity through 2028, to serve satellites on-orbit, including from HawkEye360, ICEYE, Planet Labs, EndudoSat, Loft, and Capella Space.

+History of Exolaunch missions

 Manufacture

 Exolaunch designs and manufactures in-house small satellite deployment systems, EXOpod for CubeSats and CarboNIX for microsatellites.
 It also manufactures EXObox, a deployment sequencer to manage the deployment of up to 50 satellites.